Betterment vs. Wealthfront vs. Vanguard – Which Robo-Advisor is Best For You?

 What is Betterment?

-Betterment is a goals-based robo-advisor that combines digital investment management with human financial planning services.
-Though they’re a great option for new investors due to their $0 minimum investment amount, Betterment also appeals to wealthier investors because of their financial advisor access and tiered account management fees that charge lower fees to clients with over $2 million in their accounts.
+Betterment is a goals-based robo-advisor that combines digital investment management with human financial planning services, for an additional fee.
+Though they’re a great option for new investors due to their $0 minimum investment amount – and $10 to begin investing, Betterment also appeals to wealthier investors because of their financial advisor access (for an added fee).

 Betterment is one of the pioneering robo-advisors, launched in 2010.
 The decade-old company has consistently demonstrated its commitment to affordable, quality investment advice since its inception.
-It is the largest independent robo-advisor in terms of assets under management, and is in third place overall with $22 billion AUM as of March 2020.
+It is the largest independent robo-advisor in terms of assets under management.

 What is Wealthfront?